Tiffany678/BakeryShop_PassionProject/README.md

 ```

 ## The CakeRepository Interface
-To quickly prototype our application’s domain layer, we will use JDBCTemplate to help us execute sql statement.
+To quickly prototype our application’s domain layer, we will use spring feature, JDBCTemplate to help us execute sql statement.

 ```
 public interface CakeRepository{